felixhageloh/uebersicht/README.md

 In essence, widgets are plain JavaScript objects that define a few key properties and methods.
 They need to be defined in a single file with a `.js` or `.coffee` extension for Übersicht to pick them up. Übersicht will listen to file changes inside your widget directory, so you can edit widgets and see the result live.

 They can also be written in [CoffeeScript](http://coffeescript.org) which has a cleaner multi-line string syntax that comes in handy in several places.
-This documentation will use the CoffeScript syntax.
+This documentation will use the CoffeScript syntax, but here is a small example widget [in pure JavaScript](https://gist.github.com/felixhageloh/34645a899a0f22f583bb).
+As an alternative, you could use CoffeScript's back-tick <tt>`</tt> operator to only write the relevant parts in JavaScript.

 The following properties and methods are currently supported:

-### command `required`
+### command
+> _required_

 A **string** containing the shell command to be executed, for example: